harshitgoel96/pteron-pcb/README.md

 Close.dfx will be cut 4 times, rest all 3 files need to be cut twice so total 10 pieces.
 5 per half.
 Screw and standoff needs to be M2.
 Standoff lenght will be 9mm.
 Screw length will be 5-6mm.

 ## ToDo List (In order or priority)
 * Add build guide. :construction:
-* VIA support in QMK coming  :heavy_check_mark:
-* OLED Support in both QMK and ZMK.
+* OLED Support in ZMK  :construction:.
+OLED working in QMK now  :heavy_check_mark:
-* Encoder Support in both QMK and ZMK.
+* Encoder Support in ZMK  :construction:.
+Encoder working in QMK now  :heavy_check_mark:
-* Get firmware merged with QMK and ZMK.
+* Get firmware merged and ZMK.